oracle/graalpython/docs/contributor/CONTRIBUTING.md

     $ ../mx/mx python -c "print(42)"

 For development, we recommend running `mx ideinit` next.
-This will generate configurations for Eclipse, IntelliJ, and Netbeans so that you can open the projects in these IDEs.
-If you use another editor with support for the [Eclipse language server](https://github.com/eclipse/eclipse.jdt.ls) we also had reports of useable development setups with that, but it's not something we support.
+This will generate configurations for Eclipse, IntelliJ, and NetBeans so that you can open the projects in these IDEs.
+If you use another editor with support for the [Eclipse language server](https://github.com/eclipse/eclipse.jdt.ls) we have also had reports of useable development setups with that, but it's not something we support.

-### Development layout
+## Development layout

-Besides the source code of the Python interpreter, we have some useful `mx` functions defined under the `mx.graalpython` directory.
+Besides the source code of the Python interpreter, we have some useful `mx` functions defined under the _mx.graalpython_ directory.
 As you make changes, you can always test them with `mx build && mx python`.
 Additionally, there are various "gates" that we use on our CI systems to check any code that goes in.
 You can run all gates with `mx python-gate` or just some by using `mx python-gate --tags [TAG]`.
 Two interesting gates to run that cover most things
 are:

-- `python-unittest` - Run the unittests written in Python, including those for the C extension API
+- `python-unittest` - Run the unit tests written in Python, including those for the C extension API
 - `python-license` - Check that all files have the correct copyright headers applied to them

-###### Built-In modules and classes
+### Built-In modules and classes

 For the most part, built-in modules and classes are implemented in the `com.oracle.graal.python.builtins` package.
 For each module or class, there's